SholinADM/Capstone-Project/CapstoneProject 3_ConcreteCrackComputerVission with transfer learning/README.md

 ### Dataset

-The dataset is located in the `dataset/Concrete Crack Images for Classification` directory.
+The dataset should be located in the `dataset/Concrete Crack Images for Classification` directory.
 It consists of images of concrete with and without cracks.
+Heads up, the dataset can be relatively large.

 ### Training the Model